ecosoft-odoo/ecosoft-addons/usability_webhooks/readme/USAGE.rst

          }
       }

-Following successful authentication, you can proceed with four API routes:
+Following successful authentication, you can proceed with five API routes:

 1. '/api/create_data': This route allows the creation of new data only.
 The format for creating data should be in the following structure: